lexesj/go-web-proxy-server/README.md

 The `handleHTTP()` handles all the HTTP connections between the client and the host server.
-Upon receiving a HTTP request, the request is parsed using my `http` package.
+Upon receiving a HTTP request, the request is parsed using the `http` package.
 The `NewRequest()` function parses the status line, headers and the body if it exists.
 The standard package `bufio` is used to read the HTTP message one line at a time.
 The status line is read and stored into a `Response` struct.
 The headers are then read and parsed.
 If the `Content-Length` header exists, then the body is also read and parsed.

 Using the newly created `Request` struct, the host header is used to establish a TCP connection with the host server.
-My `` httpclient'' package is then used to send the request status line along with the headers and the body to the host server.
-The response is then parsed using the `NewResponse()` function in my  ``http'' package.
-The
-`Response` struct is created which stores all the information from the response received from the host server.
+The `httpclient` package is then used to send the request status line along with the headers and the body to the host server.
+The response is then parsed using the `NewResponse()` function in the `http` package.
+The `Response` struct is created which stores all the information from the response received from the host server.
 This is then simply forwarded to the client.
 Caching is explained in another section of this document.

 ### Websocket connections